 Aitkin County is located in central Minnesota.
 The region is dominated by services and trade in the tourism, lumber and agriculture industries.
-Since the region is a tourism and retirement destination the population fluctuates greatly, often increasing in summer months.
+Since the region is a tourism and retirement destination, the population fluctuates greatly, often close to doubling in summer months.

 Aitkin County is governed by a five-member county board employing the county administrator model of management.

 Aitkin County is in the Ninth Judicial District.
 The Ninth Judicial District consists of seventeen counties in Northwest to North Central Minnesota, including Aitkin, Beltrami, Cass, Clearwater, Crow Wing, Hubbard, Itasca, Kittson, Koochiching, Lake of the Woods, Mahnomen, Marshall, Norman, Pennington, Polk, Red Lake, Roseau.

-The most recent US Census Bureau noted 15,771 persons in Aitkin County.
-The County of Aitkin is comprised of 1,821 square miles and the City of Aitkin is the county seat.
+As of July 1, 2018, the US Census Bureau noted a population of 15,829 persons in Aitkin County.
+Aitkin County is comprised of 1,995 total square miles and the City of Aitkin is the county seat.